 - 1 License Requirements

 - 2 Our Favorite Fishing Spots in Kentucky

 To fish legally in public waters in the State of Kentucky, anyone over 16 years of age must hold a valid license.
 Also, if you want to fish for trout, you’ll need a trout permit.

 Note that you must carry your license authorization number and a picture ID with you while you’re fishing in public waters in Kentucky.
-For detailed information on permitted fishing methods and creel limits within Kentucky, visit the Kentucky Department of Fish & Wildlife Resources (KDFWR) website.
+For detailed information on permitted fishing methods and creel limits within Kentucky, visit the Kentucky Department of Fish & Wildlife Resources website.

 Kentucky offers satisfying and challenging sport for keen leisure fishermen and for families, too.
 The well-stocked lakes, rivers, and streams make Kentucky the perfect vacation location for anglers.